akauppi/GroundLevel-firebase-es/packages/app-deploy-ops/README.md

 It's good to keep an eye on the packaging sizes.

-There are many Rollup packages for this, and the choices done in this repo may not be the best.
+There are many Rollup packages for this, and the choices done in this repo may *not* be the best.

 We have:

-- `rollup-plugin-analyzer` showing the output sizes on every build; this is nice
+- `rollup-plugin-analyzer` showing the output sizes on every build
-- `rollup-plugin-visualizer` creates `roll/stats.html` (that you can open in Chrome) showing the same info in a graphical manner
+- `rollup-plugin-visualizer` creates `roll/stats.html` showing the same info in a graphical manner

->Warning: Don't open `roll/stats.html` with Safari.

 >💡: Please suggest your favourite plugins to the author; we can also think of stripping these completely away - it's a very personal thing and maybe best left for tools that visualize a directory already created (not needing to be part of the build setup).

 ## Deploying

-*This will eventually be made to use CI/CD for deployments: whenever there is a working set pushed to `master`, your cloud setup (eg. GitHub) takes care of deploying it to the larger audience.
-Such a setup is intended to be part of this repo.
-Until then...*
+This shows how one can manually deploy the site to cloud.
+Such commands will be called by CI/CD, when one eg. merges new stuff to `master` in version control.

 ```
 $ npm run deploy